 Goods means goods described in the PO Contract, and includes all acts, matters and things that may be necessary for and incidental to the proper and efficient supply or use of such goods.

 Government Agency means any government or any government, administrative, fiscal or judicial body, department, commission, authority, tribunal, agency or entity in any part of the world.

 Indirect Loss means loss of revenue, loss of profit, loss of goodwill, loss of anticipated savings, loss of opportunity, and any other Loss, not arising naturally and according to the usual course of things from the relevant breach, whether or not such Loss may reasonably be supposed to have been in the contemplation of both parties, at the time they made the contract, as the probable result of the relevant breach.

-Intellectual Property Rights means all copyright, trade mark, design, patent, semiconductor and circuit layout rights, trade, business, company and domain names, confidential and other proprietary rights, and any other rights to registration of such rights whether created before or after the date of these Terms or any Supply Contract anywhere in the world.
+Intellectual Property Rights means all copyright, trade mark, design, patent, semiconductor and circuit layout rights, trade, business, company and domain names, confidential and other proprietary rights, and any other rights to registration of such rights whether created before or after the date of the PO Contract anywhere in the world.

 Law means any applicable statute, regulation, by-law, ordinance, or subordinate legislation in force from time to time in Australia, whether made by a State, Territory, the Commonwealth or a local government, and includes the common law and equity as applicable from time to time, and any mandatory standards or industry codes of conduct.

 Loss means any loss, damage, liability, charge, expense, outgoing, cost, fine, payment (including all legal and other professional costs on a full indemnity basis) of any nature.